© Copyright 2016 – Present

-Description: This small 6×6 inch insect oil painting featuring a close-up of a red ladybug sitting on a red flower is almost camouflaged.
+Description: This small 6×6 inch insect oil painting features a close-up of a red ladybug sitting on a red flower creating an almost camouflaged environment for itself.
 It comes with an official Certificate of Authentication signed by the artist.
-This work of art will not need a frame.
-Gallery wrap means the canvas wraps around the support.
-This allows the artist to paint around the edges of the painting.
+This work of art will not need a frame as it has been composed on quality gallery wrap canvas which allows the artist to paint around the edges of the painting.

 FREE shipping and handling within the U.S.A.

 All transactions are handled via PayPal, a safe and secure way to make your purchase.

 Artist Comments: This painting is of a lady bug sitting on a red flower and the ladybugs’ color is almost the perfect camouflage.
 I named it “Almost Perfect Camouflage” because the red color of the ladybug blends in so well with the flower he/she is sitting on.
 A natural predator would have to look very close to see it.

 Where did they get their name?
 Are all ladybugs female?
 What do you call a ladybug that is a male?
 How can you tell them apart?
 All great questions!